urvi-maheshwari/urvi-maheshwari.github.io/_pages/about.md

   (1) what role does our sensory-perceptual experience play in the construction of more abstract concepts?

   (2) how does language facilitate abstract thought?

   (3) what logical processes and sensorimotor procedures are involved in learning?

-I answer these questions by exploring how children with varying developmental, linguistic, and cultural experiences make sense of the physical world.
+I answer these questions via empirical, in-lab and field studies exploring the development of numerical cognition, spatial concepts, temporal reasoning, modal representations, and counterfactual thought among children and adults across various linguistic, developmental, and cultural contexts.